httpwg/http-extensions/draft-ietf-httpbis-variants.md

 Likewise, servers MUST send the Variant-Key response header field when sending Variants, since its absence means that the stored response will not be reused when this specification is implemented.

+*RFC EDITOR: Please remove the next paragraph before publication.*

+Implementations of drafts of this specification MUST implement an HTTP header field named "Variants-##" instead of the "Variants" header field specified by the final RFC, with "##" replaced by the draft number being implemented.
+For example, implementations of draft-ietf-httpbis-variants-05 would implement "Variants-05".

 ## Relationship to Vary {#vary}